Begin a

 At the date of my letter of the last month I thought I could not be surer of any thing than that I could within a few days remit you 750.D.
 I had the flour waiting in my mill for a shower only to enable boats to go down. yet so obstinate has been the drought that it was not till the day before yesterday that a fortunate rain enabled me to send off some boat loads, the sale of which will enable...

-My former shipments: of flour were 33. & 50. barrels and by a waggon so a fortunate rain enabled me to ship the day before yesterday 235. more. altho this may not place enough in your hands to pay mr Barret 750.D. yet I must pray you to do it as soon as the flour is sold.
-I do not draw an order, but I write to inform him that you will do it as soon as my flour is sold, and he will call on you...
+My former shipments of flour were 33. & 50. barrels and by a waggon 10. a fortunate rain enabled me to ship the day before yesterday 235. more. altho this does may not place enough in your hands to pay mr Barret 750.D. yet I must pray you to do it as soon as the flour is sold.
+I do not draw an order, but I write to inform him that you will do it as soon as my flour is sold, and he will call on...

-I have recieved your letters dear Sir, at different times with pamphlets and other favors without specific acknolegements. not that I have not been duly sensible and thankful for these kind attentions, but that I am become all but unable to write. besides the weight of 80. years pressing heavily on me, a wrist & fingers which have nearly lost their joints render writing so slow & painful that...
+I have recieved your letter, letters, dear Sir, at different times with pamphlets and other favors without specific acknolegements. not that I have not been duly sensible and thankful for these kind attentions, but that I am become all but unable to write. besides the weight of 80. years pressing heavily on me, a wrist & fingers which have nearly lost their joints render writing so slow &...

 I thank you for the new edition of your works on our state & prospects, you are deserving well of your country for your indefatigable exertions to preserve & improve her liberties her comforts her wealth prosperity honor & glory.
 Your ideas of political economy, are so conformable to my own that I always hear your works read with peculiar pleasure, but my faculties of mind & body are so...